iechor/docs/content/admin/organization/_index.md

 ---
-description: Learn about managing organizations in Docker including how they relate to teams, how to onboard, and more
+description: Learn about managing organizations in iEchor including how they relate to teams, how to onboard, and more
 keywords: organizations, admin, overview
 title: Organization administration overview
 grid: